sinistersnare/Robson/README.md

     $ ./link_inversion.x 1 2 5 4 7 3 8 10 0 11
     $ make clean # when you are done.

-All of these files should correctly compile using a c89 compiler.

 ## TODO: ##

 * Blog post on Traversals.
 Then replace the next section with a link to that.